maxlinde/baymedr/README.md

 ## The non-inferiority test (`infer_bf()`)

-With `infer_bf()` we can test whether the experimental group is worse by a certain amount - which is given by the non-inferiority margin - than the the control group.
+With `infer_bf()` we can test whether the experimental group is not worse by a certain amount - which is given by the non-inferiority margin
+- than the the control group.
 Importantly, sometimes low and sometimes high values on the measure of interest represent non-inferiority, which can be specified with the argument `direction`.
 The default is that high values represent non-inferiority.
 The non-inferiority margin can be specified with the argument `ni_margin`.
 The argument `ni_margin_std` can be used to specify whether the non-inferiority margin is given in